nuriburakaydin/NLP-Project-Proposal/README.md

 Setup Twitter API library Tweepy for Python

-Fetch tweets for a all users
+Fetch tweets for all users

 Clean data (remove hashtags and mentioned users)

-First Solution: Process data programmatically for extracting emotions
+First: Process data programmatically for extracting emotions

-Second Solution: Train data and create a model for openNLP
+Second: Train data and create a model for openNLP

 Test results